-Approved Completion Date ion will introduce managed backup and August 2021
+Approved Completion Date August 2021

 Administration will introduce managed backup and infrastructure services that include disaster recovery capability.
 Disaster recovery and information security continuity processes will then be will be formalised per the Information Security Program noted in OAG Finding 5.
 A formal plan will then be prepared for publication to staff and testing purposes.